 Providers will comply with all applicable standards and/or regulations related to caregiver background checks.

-Provider shall ensure that staff providing care to members are adequately trained and proficient in both the skills they are providing and in the needs of the member(s) receiving the services.
+Provider shall ensure that staff providing care to members are adequately trained and proficient in both the skills they are teaching and/or supporting and in the needs of the member(s) receiving the services.